This post may contain affiliate links. Please read our disclosure policy.

 This vegan blue cheese is simply mind-blowing!
 Naturally cultured and prepared with just 5 ingredients, it makes use of traditional cheese-making techniques.
 The result is a sharp, creamy, and rich vegan blue cheese like you have never tried before!

 IT IS HERE.
-The vegan blue cheese recipe is finally here, guys!
+The vegan blue cheese recipe is finally here, friends!

 I’m really, really excited about this recipe.
-First, because I have been working on it for several months, and second, because it tastes exactly like blue cheese.
+First, because I have been working on it for several months, and second, because it tastes exactly like dairy cheese!

 ⭐️ Why You Should Try It

-- The texture is just perfect.
-It’s creamy so you can spread it easily on a slice of bread, but firm enough to cut it into slices.
-Plus, it has those natural blue veins that are so characteristic of blue cheese.
+My blue cheese is so creamy that you can spread it easily on a slice of bread but firm enough to cut it into slices.
+Plus, it has those natural blue veins that are so characteristic of this type of cheese.

 📘 What Is Blue Cheese